 1940-01-13

-EDMUND WHITE, American author, born; an American novelist, short-story writer and critic.
-He is a member of the faculty of Princeton University’s Program in Creative Writing.
+EDMUND WHITE, American author, born (d: 6/3/2025); an American novelist, short-story writer and critic.
+He was a member of the faculty of Princeton University’s Program in Creative Writing.
 White’s best-known work is A Boy’s Own Story, the first volume of an autobiographical-fiction series that continued with The Beautiful Room Is Empty and The Farewell Symphony, describing stages in the life of a Gay man from boyhood to middle age.
 Several characters in these latter two novels are recognizably based on well-known individuals from White’s New York-centered literary and artistic milieu.

 An earlier novel Nocturnes for the King of Naples (1978) and a later novel The Married Man (2000) are also gay-themed and draw heavily on White’s own life.
 In 2006 he published a nonfiction autobiography entitled My Lives.
 It is unusual in that it is organized by theme, rather than chronologically.
 White’s autobiographical works are frank and unapologetic about his promiscuity and his HIV-positive status.
 In Paris, in 1984, he was closely involved in the foundation of the French HIV/AIDS NGO AIDES.